Skip to main content

 “A lot of my patients tell me they feel ‘full’ for the first time in years,” Dr. Earle says.
 “Before, they would continue to eat because they never felt the sensation of satiety.
 They never felt full.”

-Dr. Earle only prescribes the weight loss drugs to people who meet the clinical criteria: People with diabetes or who are obese or overweight (BMI 27+) with a related health problems such as high blood pressure or high cholesterol.
+Dr. Earle only prescribes the weight loss drugs to people who meet the clinical criteria: People with diabetes or who are obese (BMI greater than 30) or overweight (BMI above 27) with a related health problems such as high blood pressure or high cholesterol.

 Benefits vs. Risks